IBJJF and No Gi tournament Rules

 - Be clear of any inscription or logo.

-- Must be totally black, white, black and white, and/or the color of the rank (belt) to which the athlete belongs.
+- Must be totally black, white, black and white, and/or the colour of the rank (belt) to which the athlete belongs.

 - Also permitted as part of the female uniform is a single-piece head cover, which should be made of elastic and cover the neck, ears and completely cover the hair, similar to the head cover of a wet suit, and be entirely black, white, black and white, and/or the color of the rank (belt) to which the athlete belongs